HaiderAli108786/TkinterPresentation/README.md

 # TkinterPresentation
-A Presentation I did about the tkinter presentation in python
+A Presentation I did about the tkinter in python.
+Code folder contains all code used in presentation/showcase.